 2 tablespoons maple syrup

-1 tablespoon almond butter (sunflower seed butter if nut-free*)
+1 tablespoon almond butter (sunflower seed butter or tahini if nut-free)

 2 tablespoons melted coconut oil